 - Preheat your oven to 350.

 - Put your milk, eggs, sugar, vanilla, cinnamon, nutmeg, and salt in a mixing bowl.
 (A batter bowl is ideal, because you'll have room for stirring.)
-Mix well.
+Whisk well.

 - Drop your apples into the egg mixture.
 Coat them well.
 Scoop from the bowl using a slotted spoon.
 Try to leave most of the egg mixture behind in the bowl.

-- Place the apples on a 9x13 cookie sheet with a lip around the edge.
+- Place the apples on a 9x13 sheet pan with a lip around the edge.